 Third, I started wrapping the stainless steel clapton wire on the core wire to make tight wraps around the core wire.

-I found that the tighter the wrap is the easier it is to actually make the coils at the end.
+I found that the tighter the wrap, the easier it is to actually make the coils at the end.

 Two stainless steel coils were made from all the Clapton wire I made.
 I did four wraps and vaped on this coil in temperature control mode or around 90 watts because the dual coils came in at .17 ohms.